Paralegent AI

 What are the specialist agents and how were they chosen?

-The specialist agents map to the standard categories in enterprise contract rulebooks: ScopeAnalyst, CommercialAnalyst, DeliveryAnalyst, WarrantyLiabilityAnalyst, IPRightsAnalyst, ComplianceAnalyst, ConfidentialityAnalyst, InsuranceAnalyst, TerminationAnalyst, ForceMajeureAnalyst, and DisputeAnalyst.
+The specialist agents map to the standard categories in enterprise contract playbooks: ScopeAnalyst, CommercialAnalyst, DeliveryAnalyst, WarrantyLiabilityAnalyst, IPRightsAnalyst, ComplianceAnalyst, ConfidentialityAnalyst, InsuranceAnalyst, TerminationAnalyst, ForceMajeureAnalyst, and DisputeAnalyst.
 Each corresponds to a legal domain that requires distinct expertise.
-The number is not fixed — the system creates agents dynamically based on your rulebook categories, scaling to 18+ for organizations with granular rulebooks.
+The number is not fixed — the system creates agents dynamically based on your playbook categories, scaling to 18+ for organizations with granular playbooks.

 How does semantic routing decide which agents receive a clause?